shaundon/personal-best-website/support.markdown

 Personal Best is only able to display splits when detailed distance data is available in Apple Health for a workout.
 Workouts recorded using Apple Watch and some other apps include this data, but some apps – like Strava – do not.

 There is no technical limitation to stop Strava from including the correct data.
-[I've asked them to fix it](https://twitter.com/PersonalBestiOS/status/1364229599048122375) – Feel free to do the same and maybe they'll change stance if enough people ask.
+[I've asked them to fix it](https://twitter.com/PersonalBestiOS/status/1364229599048122375) – feel free to do the same and maybe they'll change stance if enough people ask.

+## No route (location) data

+For Personal Best to display route data for a workout, the app that recorded the workout needs to add the route data to Apple Health.
+Many apps do this, but some – notably Garmin Connect – [do not](https://support.garmin.com/en-IN/?faq=lK5FPB9iPF5PXFkIpFlFPA).

+There is no technical limitation preventing Garmin from provide routes to Apple Health.
+[I've asked them to fix it](https://twitter.com/PersonalBestiOS/status/1679807324708282368) – feel free to do the same and maybe they'll change stance if enough people ask.

 ## Privacy policy